emoloic/Deployment_Skip_Predition_Spotify_Project/README.md

 # Deployment Skip Predition Spotify
-This repository contents the files of the deployment of our machine learning algorithm to a web app.
+This repository contents the files of the deployment of our machine learning model into a web app.